BenHarries/conservation-crowdfund/README.md

 ### Extension 1

-also running on _Heroku_ on https://ancient-stream-57707.herokuapp.com/ (Heroku dissalowed me to add any more changes as I had exceeded my free trial - so there is a few bugs still left in however most functionality remains, just click close on the errors if they pop up)
+Also running on _Heroku_ on https://ancient-stream-57707.herokuapp.com/ (Heroku dissalowed me to add any more changes as I had exceeded my free trial - so there is a few bugs still left in however most functionality remains, just click close on the errors if they pop up)

 Heroku demo
 ![_VU_lnerable to extinction